MTN Group: Sale of stake in Jumia

 On 30 October 2020, MTN made public the sale of their shares in the e-commerce brand Jumia.
-The sale was worth 142.31 million dollars.
+The sale was worth US$142.31 million dollars.

 MTN Mastercard Collaboration

 In February 2021, the MTN Group partnered with Mastercard to ensure safe and secure global e-commerce payments of their customer base in 16 African countries.
 A Mastercard virtual payment platform, that is linked to MTN MoMo (Mobile Money) wallets makes this possible.

 Mobile Money spin-off

 In March 2021, MTN CEO Ralph Mupita announced during the company's annual results call that the group was now considering spinning off its mobile money activities.
-"We see a separation and carve out of our fintech business as something that we have to do”.
+"We see a separation and carve out of our fintech business as something that we have to do".
 In April 2021, he estimated the value of the group's mobile money arm to at least US$5 to 6 billion.